MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-organization-users-from-user-hub.md

 > [!NOTE]
 > You can add people to projects,
 > rather than to your organization.
-Azure DevOps Services automatically assigns them
+Azure DevOps automatically assigns them
 > [Basic features](https://visualstudio.microsoft.com/team-services/compare-features/),
 > if your organization has seats available,
 > or [Stakeholder features](https://visualstudio.microsoft.com/team-services/compare-features/),
 > if not.
 Learn [how to add members to projects](add-team-members-vs.md).
 >
-> When people don't need access to your Azure DevOps Services organization anymore, [delete them](delete-organization-users.md) from your organization.
+> When people don't need access to your organization anymore, [delete them](delete-organization-users.md) from your organization.

 ## How *access* differs from *permissions*